lishpr/log/_posts/2021-01-19-Redis-notes-4.md

 ### 4.5.3 Isolation

-*Needs to be checked with the lasted version.*
+*Needs to be checked with the latest version.*

 ### 4.5.4 Durability